hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

     - only a few lines of source code needs to be in memory at any one time
     - some interpreters execute code within a virtual machine
     - these have been designed to disallow code from directly accessing the data computer
-    - converts high level instructions to an intermediate form
+    - converts high level instructions to an intermediate form (called "object code")
     - translates one statment at a time
     - stops translating after the first error
     - interpreter has to be in memmory for the program to run